A feminine glam dining area outfitted with a custom bench and an overdyed rug.

 Lighting and cabinets

 Stunning vintage lighting – over the island and above the dining table – brings glamour to the kitchen.
-Framed wallpaper panels flank the large window, which is dressed with custom-made hand-painted silk drapery created especially for Christine by designer Meredith Heron.
+Framed wallpaper panels flank the large window, which is dressed with custom-made hand-painted silk drapery created especially for Christine by Meredith.

 Meredith (left) and Christine enjoy a chat in the revamped kitchen.
 While feminine and glamorous touches like marble countertops, brass hardware and antique lighting make the kitchen pretty, new stainless steel appliances – including refrigerator drawers – and plenty of storage keep things practical.